Lilliputian Hitcher: Plot

 Shinji Ikari, Rei Ayanami, and Asuka Langley Soryu, three pilots in charge of the Evangelion mechas, are subjected to an experiment by Dr. Ritsuko Akagi, head of the technology department of the special paramilitary agency Nerv.
 The three pilots are placed naked inside some pseudo Evangelions called Simulation Bodies.
-As the pilots undergo the test an anaerobic bacterial Angel called Iruel begins to infiltrate through the blocks in the walls of Nerv's Pribnow Box room.
-The pilots are ejected as an emergency from headquarters, while Nerv staff attempt to eradicate the Angel by increasing the presence of ozone in the area.
+As the pilots undergo the test, an anaerobic bacterial Angel called Iruel begins to infiltrate through the blocks in the walls of Nerv's Pribnow Box room.
+The pilots are ejected as an emergency from headquarters.
+Nerv staff notice how Iruel did not infiltrate the areas with high oxygen presence, so they attempt to eradicate the Angel by increasing the presence of ozone in the area.
 Iruel, however, quickly undergoes an evolutionary transformation so fast that he acquires the characteristics of a computer, thus attempting to hack into the Magi System supercomputer, Nerv's beating heart.

 Iruel infiltrates the supercomputer and tries to induce the headquarters into self-destruct mode.
 Its hacking is temporarily slowed down by Ritsuko, who devises a strategy called "reverse hacking" in an attempt to defeat him, believing it is better to increase the enemy's evolution and insert a program to make Iruel choose to coexist with the Magi System.
+During the operation, Dr. Akagi talks to Nerv's Major Misato Katsuragi discussing her relationship with her mother Naoko, whom she respected but hated at the same time.
 Ritsuko's program defeats Iruel, the headquarters is saved and the central computer returns to ordinary mode.